-To apply for a Medical Exemption Certificate, a driver must submit an exemption application form and obtain written evidence from their doctor and/or specialista doctor's note detailing exactly what duties cannot be undertaken and why.
+To apply for a Medical Exemption Certificate, a driver must submit an exemption application form and obtain written evidence from their doctor and/or specialist detailing exactly what duties cannot be undertaken and why.

 Upon receipt of the doctor's note, the Licensing Section will provide a temporary exemption certificate which will cover the driver for a period of up to three months.
 The Licensing Section will consider the evidence presented and may require further information, where appropriate.
 If the officer is satisfied on the basis of information provided, they may approve such an application.
-If not, then the driver will be required to be referred to the authority's Occupational Health provider, and pay any costs for them to consider the application.also initiate a driver referral to the preferred, authorised Occupational Health provider, the cost of which must be borne by the applicant.
+If not, then the driver will be required to be referred to the authority's Occupational Health provider and pay any costs for them to consider the application.

-If the doctor's noteevidence states that the driver is unfit to carry passengers in wheelchairs and/ or assistance dogs for a specified period of time, a temporary exemption notice will be issued with an expiry date in line with the information provided on the doctor's note.
+If the evidence states that the driver is unfit to carry passengers in wheelchairs and/ or assistance dogs for a specified period of time, a temporary exemption notice will be issued with an expiry date in line with the information provided on the doctor's note.
 Upon expiry, the Licensing Section will deem drivers fit to undertake all duties unless a second doctor's note is received.
 Upon receipt of a second doctor's note, the referral process will be initiated as detailed above.